joenickdow/netlify/site/content/_index.md

     text: >
       Moving to NYC can be overwhelming.
 We help you and your family relocate to the city we call home.
+quotes:
+  - title: |
+      CRL is The Best
 values:
   heading: Thrive at Cockroach Labs
   text: >-